November 11, 2025

 4) Culture and Habits

 Processes decay without cultural support.
-The companies that sustain efficiency share a few habits: they write things down; they name owners; they fix small irritations quickly; they measure what the customer actually feels (response times, fulfilment accuracy, resolution speed), not only what the internal team finds comfortable to count.
+The companies that sustain efficiency share a few habits: they write things down; they name owners; they fix small irritations quickly; they measure what the customer actually feels.

 5) Product and Customer Focus

-Some products or customers don’t earn their keep once you include the true cost of serving them.
-Efficiency surfaces those truths, not to embarrass anyone, but to make sharper choices.
-Sometimes the bravest operational decision is to stop doing the thing that doesn’t compound.
+Some products or customers don't earn their keep once you include the true cost of serving them.
+Efficiency surfaces those truths — not to embarrass anyone, but to make sharper choices.

 What Restructuring Really Means (and Why It's Often Misunderstood)

-Restructuring isn’t a euphemism for cuts.
-It’s a way to re-shape the business around what creates value now, not five years ago.
-That might mean consolidating overlapping roles, bringing a core capability in-house, outsourcing non-core work to a specialist, or redesigning the flow between sales, delivery, and finance so value moves with less friction.
+Restructuring isn't a euphemism for cuts.
+It's a way to re-shape the business around what creates value now, not five years ago.
+That might mean consolidating overlapping roles, bringing a core capability in-house, outsourcing non-core work to a specialist, or redesigning the flow between sales, delivery, and finance.

 Three realities are worth naming: